jerryscript-project/iotjs/targets/nuttx-stm32f4/README.md

 $ ./configure.sh stm32f4discovery/usbnsh
 ```

 Now you can configure nuttx like either of below.
 For convenience, we provide built-in configure file for you.
+(This configure file is equipped with modules specified as `always`.
+For `optional` modules, you might follow instructions below.)
 ```bash
 $ cd ..
 $ cp ../iotjs/targets/nuttx-stm32f4/nuttx/.config.default .config